 Master server metrics are displayed in the same view as cluster performance metrics.

-This plot also displays the connection limit as a dotted line.
+This plot also displays the database’s connection limit as a dashed line.

 If the number of connected threads regularly approaches or exceeds the connection limit, consider implementing client-side connection pooling or upgrading your database plan to increase your connection limit.